w-feijen/dijkstra-predictions-for-SSMTSP/README.md

 > arXiv link: [https://arxiv.org/abs/2112.11927](https://arxiv.org/abs/2112.11927)

-## Acknowledgements

-We are grateful to Ruben Brokkelkamp for creating an initial implementation of our algorithms in C++, which we used as a starting point to build the rest of our code around.
+**Acknowledgements:** We are grateful to Ruben Brokkelkamp for creating an initial implementation of our algorithms in C++, which we used as a starting point to build the rest of our code around.

 ## How to use